grumpyjames/birding-almanac/features/a-200-bird-year/part-08-bristol-weekend.md

 </figure>

 Onwards again; the next real stop is the Tower hide.
 Again, it's _very_ busy.
-How is Slimbridge more jam packed than WWT London?
+How is Slimbridge more jam-packed than WWT London?
 I'm torn between being pleased that there's so much birding enthusiasm and feeling mildly claustrophobic.

 Mum doesn't seem comfortable either.
-Although this may be because the surfeit of greylag geese has brought into focus the total lack of any of the white fronted variety.
-Having stuffed myself into a seat at the side of the hide, I happen across a remedy - a bunch of six white fronted geese flies in and lands.
+Although this may be because the surfeit of Greylag Geese has brought into focus the total lack of any of the white-fronted variety.
+Having stuffed myself into a seat at the side of the hide, I happen across a remedy - a bunch of six White-fronted Geese flies in and lands.
 There's something quite prideful about a goose and the white around the beak this lot have seems to amplify it.
 This is _our_ reserve, we'll have you know.